Come and learn about the origins of spiritual exploration and what we call spiritual technologies.

 Exploring Consciousness and Expanding Awareness

-The term expanding is fairly straightforward.
+The term expanding is relatively straightforward.
 It means to increase something.
 When we are talking about awareness, it generally refers to an increase in our ability to perceive or learn.
 We can experience the expansion of awareness in quantum leaps or small increments.

 For example, a quantum leap is the eureka moment we have when we grasp how a mathematical formula works.
 An Incremental expansion would be when we recognize we can remember more of our dreams when we sleep.